OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 #### Remediation

-The credo for saving data can be summarized quite easily: Public data should be available for everybody, but sensitive and private data needs to be protected or even better not get stored on the devise in the first place.
+The credo for saving data can be summarized quite easily: Public data should be available for everybody, but sensitive and private data needs to be protected or even better not get stored on the device in the first place.

 If sensitive information (credentials, keys, PII, etc.) is needed locally on the device several best practices are offered by Android that should be used to store data securely instead of reinventing the wheel or leaving data unencrypted on the device.